danillofratta/app-cqrs-writeread-event-twodb/README.md

-# Desafio
+# Challenge

-Criar projeto usando os conceitos do CQRS com banco de dados write e read.
-Foi utilizado Event para realizar a sincronização entre o banco de dados write e read.
-Foi criado uma arquiteura básica pensando em escalabilidade.
-Foi aplicado conceito SOLID para separar as camadas e responsabilidades.
+Create project using concepts CQRS with separate write and read database Event was used to perform synchronization between the write and read database.
+Was created a base arquitecture thinking in scalability and maintenance Was aplied solid principals to separate layes and responsabilities

-# Objetivo
+# Objective

-Este projeto tem o objetivo de demonstrar a implementação das seguintes tecnologias e padrões:
+This project aims to demonstrate the implementation of the following technologies and standards:
 - API (.net)
-- Patterns: DDD, EDD, CQRS
+- Standards: DDD, EDA, CQRS
-- MassTransit (rabbitmq)
+- MassTransit (rabbit mq)
+- SinalR
 - Fluent
-- Mediatr
+- Mediator
 - Entity
 - Angular
+- BlazorWasm
 - Postgres

-## Projeto
+## Projetct

-A arquitetura segue o padrão CQRS com Event Sourcing, onde:
+The architecture follows the pattern CQRS with DDD and Event-Driven, where:

 Write side (Product.Write) handles commands (create, update, delete).